MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 __Not for production use.
 Use with caution!__

 ## Marlin 2.0 Bugfix Branch
- Update Marlin-BugFix 20201120
+ Update Marlin-BugFix 20201213
-  - Last fix by feedback users.
+  - Last fix by Marlin,
+  - **New_Core** size reduction and build optimization,
-  - **News Firmwares with optimisation moves/accel printing, Calibration UBL, Standard Home, etc**
+  - Some optimisation moves/accel printing, Calibration UBL, Standard Home, etc**
-  - Validate TMC2209 modes.
+  - No fix for "Mesh Edit".
-  - Validate Module Wifi ESP8266/ESP12 [Firmware ESP3Dv2](https://github.com/luc-github/ESP3D/wiki/Install-Instructions)
+  - Validate Connecttion Rpi/OctoPi direct (No_USB).

   ## Validate:

   - Firmware for QQS-Pro with A4988/TMC220x_Standalone/TMC220x_UART/TMC2209_UART one-wire